 - Authorisation to collect certificate documents

-- Medical illness certificate (for presentation to the Examination Board)
+- Medical illness certificate (for presentation to the Examinations Committee)

-In the event of illness, you must submit a sick note from your doctor (Krankmeldung) to the Faculty Service Office immediately – i.e., within the three days following the examination.
+In the event of illness, you must submit a sick note from your doctor (Krankmeldung) to the Faculty Service Office immediately – i.e. within the three days following the examination.
 If a sick note is not received by the Faculty Service Office in time, you will be required to submit a medical certificate (ärztliches Attest).
-To ensure that a conclusive and specific certificate is submitted, the Examination Board will provide you with a form to give to your doctor.
+To ensure that a conclusive and specific certificate is submitted, the Examinations Committee will provide you with a form to give to your doctor (see above under 'Examination-related forms').
 Please ensure that the certificate is filled out correctly, and especially that it contains the practice stamp and the doctor's signature.

-In general, the decision about whether an illness is a valid justification for not attending an examination will be made by the Examination Board.
+In general, the decision about whether an illness is a valid justification for not attending an examination will be made by the Examinations Committee.

 In the event that an examination must be interrupted due to illness, special conditions apply.
-More information can be obtained from the Examination Board.
+More information can be obtained from the Examinations Committee.

 In the case of a supplementary oral examination, an oral examination, or a colloquium, the examiner must be informed that the examination cannot take place due to illness.